tomjridge/mini-fs/README.md

-## Existence of tmp.txt

-This is used to get hold of some dummy permissions etc. Probably a FIXME

 ## Addendum: Known bugs

 * Recursive copies of directories seems to hang in emacs for some reason, but cp works fine from the command line FIXED this was due to multithreading - you need to make sure you run FUSE in single-threaded mode